SPONSOR A GAMBIAN GIRL | GIVE A LIFE | SAGG FOUNDATION

 • DONATE NOW

-Although the Gambian Constitution and international human rights treaties the country ratified have recognize girl’s fundamental right to education, the lower completion rate of girls at the primary level and disparities between rural and urban areas in access to education remains to be a concern.
+Although the Gambian Constitution and international human rights treaties ratified by the country have recognised the importance of educating women and girls’ fundamental right to education, significant women education issues persist.
+The problems of female education are evident in the lower completion rates for girls at the primary level and the disparities in access to education between rural and urban areas.

 In contrast to previous data, these initiatives were significant steps towards addressing gender disparity, the United Nations Children's Fund (UNICEF) stated in a study.
-As a result, in 2010 the country registered a Gross Enrolment Rate (GER) of 88% at primary level, with a Net Enrolment Rate (NER) of 70% for girls.
-Therefore, inequalities in enrolment do not exist at primary education level the report indicated.
-However, the report shows that disparity exists at the upper basic and senior secondary level, which is completed by only 25% of girls against 32% for boys.
+As a result, in 2010 the country registered a Gross Enrolment Rate (GER) of 88% at the primary level, with a Net Enrolment Rate (NER) of 70% for girls.
+Therefore, inequalities in enrolment do not exist at the primary education level, the report indicated.
+However, the report shows that disparity exists at the upper basic and senior secondary level, which is completed by only 28% of girls against 31% of boys.

-This is an attributable factor that may cause girls early dropout of school.
+This is an attributable factor that may cause girls to early dropout of school.
 Poor families cannot provide adequate clothing including uniforms, books, bags and shoes for all their children.
-Also in certain circumstances, children have to go in the streets sell water for their families up keeping.
+Also in certain circumstances, children have to go into the streets to sell water for their families keeping.
 Additionally, some stays in their household to often help look after siblings of large family units.

 In The Gambia, early marriages play a big role in stopping girls from going to school.
 In this regard, once girls get married their education takes a backseat to their marriage life which encompasses being a mother and a wife.
 Although in 2016 the Gambian authorities took a significant step towards ending child marriage by amending the Children’s Act 2005 criminalising child marriage, a UNICEF (2016) report reveals that 40 per cent of women aged 20 – 49 in The Gambia were married before the age of 18 years and, while 16 per cent of women of the same age cohort married before they turned 15 years old.

-According to the United Nations Committee on the Elimination of Discrimination against Women (CEDAW), there is insufficient number of female teachers to serve as role models, especially in rural Gambia.
-Additionally, most girls who drop out come from uneducated family backgrounds, whereas the parents themselves did not complete the nine years basic educational cycle requirement.
+According to the United Nations Committee on the Elimination of Discrimination against Women (CEDAW), there is an insufficient number of female teachers to serve as role models, especially in rural Gambia.
+Additionally, most girls who drop out come from uneducated family backgrounds, whereas the parents themselves did not complete the nine years basic education cycle requirement.
+Understanding these issues and their underlying causes is essential for addressing the problems of girls' education and improving the education policy in The Gambia.

-Find out more about the barriers to girl child education in The Gambia
+Explore more about the challenges to female education in The Gambia

 Barriers to Girl's Education Blog